Overview

 Hips

-One of the goals of the breed is to lower the rates of hip dysplasia.
+One of the big goals of the breed is to lower the rates of hip dysplasia.

-It still occurs, but Shiloh Shepherds are steadily improving breed-wide!
+While it still occurs, Shiloh Shepherds are steadily improving breed-wide!

 Bloat